John Magnier: Other business ventures

-A high-profile venture was his stake of 28.89 per cent shareholding in football club Manchester United F.C., which was sold in May 2005 to Malcolm Glazer, an American businessman.
+A high-profile venture was his stake of 28.89 per cent shareholding in football club Manchester United, which was sold in May 2005 to Malcolm Glazer, an American businessman.
 A friendship with manager Alex Ferguson was tested in a dispute over bloodstock rights to prolific Group 1 winner (seven wins) Rock of Gibraltar.

 Wealth

 The Sunday Independent estimated his wealth at €2.3 billion in 2018, although this is conservative as Coolmore Stud is valued at more than €4 billion alone, in addition to his personal property portfolio and other investments and holdings.

 Personal life

 He is married to Susan O'Brien, a daughter of Irish racehorse-trainer Vincent O'Brien.
 The couple have five children.